 How much money can you spend?

 Of course, this is probably the most important factor.
-The cost of a robotic pool cleaner may well be prohibitive to many as suction pool cleaners are generally much more affordable than a robotic option.
-You can find a good suction cleaner for around $100 whereas decent robot pool cleaners start from around $500.
+The cost of robotic cleaners may well be prohibitive to many as suction cleaners are generally much more affordable than a robotic option.
+You can find a good suction cleaner for around $100 whereas decent robot pool cleaners start from around $500, so they may not be ideal for a lower budget.

 A few product examples

-Consider the Kreepy Krauly Inground SuctionSide Cleaner option.
-This is a generic tool that will automatically clean the walls and floor of your pool.
+They are tools that will automatically clean the walls and floor of your pool.
 This product does, however, require more frequent cleaning.
-If the pipes of the suction vacuum become clogged, then they will also need to be fixed appropriately.

-Pros and cons of suction pool cleaner vs robotic
+Pros and cons of a suction pool cleaner vs robotic

 Suction pool cleaner